 While the Brakanryg family typically claim Scotland as their homeland, as one would expect northern England is also a place the family calls home.
 Cumbria (Cumberland) just south of the Scottish border included a listing of Nicholas de Bracanrig in the Subsidy Rolls for 1332.
 "There are five places named Brackenrigg in Cumberland and one in Lanarkshire [Scotland]. "

 Early History of the Brakanryg family

-Another 175 words (12 lines of text) covering the years 1454, 1454, 1748 and 1816 are included under the topic Early Brakanryg History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brakanryg research.
+Another 108 words (8 lines of text) covering the years 1454, 1454, 1748 and 1816 are included under the topic Early Brakanryg History in all our PDF Extended History products and printed products wherever possible.

 Brakanryg Spelling Variations

 Many spelling variations of Brakanryg have been recorded over the years, including These are the result of the medieval practice of spelling according to sound and repeated translation between Gaelic and English.
 Brackenridge, Brachenridge, Brakenbury, Brackenrige, Brachenrige, Brecenrigg, Brecenrig, Breckinridge, Breckinrige, Breckinrigg, Breconrig, Breconrigg, Breckenrig, Breckenrigg, Braikinrigg, Braikinrig, Braikinridge and many more.

 Early Notables of the Brakanryg family (pre 1700)